-Problems That Wet Walls and Damp and Cold Walls can Cause
+Problems That Wet Walls, Damp Walls and Cold Walls can Cause

 Wet walls can cause a whole host of problems in your house, and can equally be caused by a number of different things, from penetrating or rising damp in your walls through to issues with your external wall or cavity wall’s structure and a possible leak somewhere in your house.